Introduction

 Jesus Worked on the Sabbath

 The above verse has been somewhat controversial for some people.
-Some claim that Jesus was showing that under the new covenant, Sabbath keeping would no longer be in effect and therefore permitted work on that day.
-Based on this text, such people have argued that Jesus did on the Sabbath what was not permitted by the Law, since the commandment said “Six days you shall labor and do all your work.
-But the seventh day is the Sabbath of the Lord your God; in it you shall not do any work.”
-(Exodus 20:9-10).
+Some claim that Jesus was showing that under the new covenant, Sabbath-keeping would no longer be in effect and, therefore, permitted work on that day.
+Based on this text, such people have argued that Jesus did on the Sabbath what was not permitted by the Law, since the commandment says, “Six days you shall labor and do all your work.
+But the seventh day is the Sabbath of the Lord your God; in it you shall not do any work” (Exodus 20:9-10).

 To know if this is indeed what Jesus was trying to show, we need to keep the context in mind.
 What happened in the verses preceding this passage?
 Let us read the main verses of the story described in the context above: